Maria Beckley Kāhea

-Maria Angela Kahaʻawelani Beckley Kahea (December 23, 1847 – July 11, 1909) was a high chiefess during the Hawaiian Kingdom.
+Maria Angela Kahaʻawelani Beckley Kāhea (December 23, 1847 – July 11, 1909) was a high chiefess during the Hawaiian Kingdom.
 She was a granddaughter of Captain George Charles Beckley and High Chiefess Ahia and a descendant of High Chief Hoʻolulu, who helped conceal the bones of Kamehameha I. During her youth, she served as lady-in-waiting in the courts of Queen Emma and Queen Kapiʻolani.
 She was appointed kahu (keeper or caretaker) of the Royal Mausoleum of Hawaii at Mauna ʻAla in 1893 and served in this position until her death.

 Family

 Born on December 23, 1847, she was the only daughter and second child of Hawaiian chiefess Kahinu and William Charles Malulani Kaleipaihala Beckley (1814–1871).
 Her brothers were Frederick William Kahapula Beckley Sr. (1845–1881), who was Governor of Kauaʻi under King Kalākaua, and George Charles Moʻoheau Beckley (1849–1910), a ship captain.
 Her family was of the aliʻi (nobility) class and traced their descent to King Kahekili II of Maui and King Līloa of Hawaii.
 Her father was one of the sons of Captain George Charles Beckley, a British sea captain and advisor of King Kamehameha I, who married the High Chiefess Ahia.
 Her mother Kahinu was the daughter of the High Chief Hoʻolulu who, along with his brother Hoapili, helped conceal the iwi (bones) of King Kamehameha I in a secret hiding place after his death.
 Her Hawaiian name Kahaʻawelani means "carrying the heavenly one" and honored her grandfather Hoʻolulu who carried the iwi of Kamehameha to his secret burial place.